mdsumner/ozmaps.data/README.md

 ## Example

-Here we plot each available data set.
+Here we plot each available data set with a few variations using various packages.

 ``` r
 LCC <- "+proj=lcc +lon_0=130 +lat_0=-20 +lat_1=-43 +lat_2=-10 +datum=WGS84"